llewelld/pico-build-all/README.md

 auth optional pam_gnome_keyring.so
 ```

 Now save the file.
-If you lock your machine now, you'll need your Pico to log in, so make sure you've correctly paired your Pico with your phone as explained above.
+If you lock your machine now, you'll need your Pico to log in, so make sure you've correctly paired your Pico with your phone as explained above before doing anything else.

 ## Authenticating with Pico